jeremyrayjewell/cyber_journal/writeups/overthewire/bandit14.md

 # Write-up: Bandit 14 → 15
 **Date:** 2025-08-06

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-8kPwaztbXoTYuUSNMyTR5Gzh4Z2gXWDb
+`8kPwaztbXoTYuUSNMyTR5Gzh4Z2gXWDb`

 ## OBJECTIVE

-"The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost."
+>"The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost."

 ## PURPOSE